AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 This command will not recognise characters that have been mapped to bitmaps using `VDU 23, 0, &92, char, bitmapId;`.

+From VDP 2.15 onwards calling this command will set the ["last character read"](./VDP-Variables.md#last-char) system variable to the character that was read, or set it to zero if the character could not be read.

-## `VDU 23, 0, &84, x; y;`: Get colour of pixel at pixel position x, y
+## `VDU 23, 0, &84, x; y;`: Get colour of pixel at graphics coordinate x, y {#vdu-23-0-84}

-This command will return the colour of the pixel at the given pixel position to MOS.
+This command will return the colour of the pixel at the graphics coordinate position to MOS.
 The corresponding [MOS sysvars](../mos/API.md#sysvars) will be updated to reflect the read pixel colour.

 ## `VDU 23, 0, &85, channel, command, <args>`: Audio commands